It is the process of producing genetically identical individuals of an organism, either naturally or artificially.

-Virtually any DNA sequence can be cloned and amplified, but there are some factors that can limit the success of the process.
-Examples of DNA sequences that are difficult to clone are inverted repeats, origins of replication, centromeres, and telomeres.
+Virtually any DNA sequence can be cloned and amplified, but some factors can limit the success of the process.
+DNA sequences that are difficult to clone are inverted repeats, replication origins, centromeres, and telomeres.

 Another feature that limits the chances of success is the large size of the DNA sequence.
-Inserts larger than 10 kbp have very limited success, but bacteriophages such as bacteriophage λ can be modified to successfully insert a sequence of up to 40 kbp.
+Inserts larger than ten kbp have minimal success, but bacteriophages such as bacteriophage λ can be modified to insert a series of up to 40 kbp successfully.

 Cloning of single-celled organisms

 Cloning a cell means deriving a population of cells from a single cell.
-In the case of single-celled organisms such as bacteria and yeast, this process is remarkably simple and essentially only requires the inoculation of the appropriate medium.
+In the case of single-celled organisms such as bacteria and yeast, this process is straightforward and essentially only requires the injection of the appropriate medium.

-However, in the case of cell cultures of multicellular organisms, cell cloning is an arduous task as these cells will not grow easily in standard media.
+However, cell cloning is an arduous task in cell cultures of multicellular organisms as these cells will not increase in traditional media.

-A useful tissue culture technique used to clone different lineages of cell lines involves the use of cloning rings (cylinders).
+A proper tissue culture technique used to clone different lineages of cell lines involves cloning rings (cylinders).

 In this technique, a single cell suspension of cells that have been exposed to a mutagenic agent or drug used to direct selection is plated at high dilution to create isolated colonies, each of which comes from a single cell and potentially distinct clonal.

-In an early growth stage when colonies consist of only a few cells, sterile polystyrene rings (cloning rings), which have been dipped in fat, are placed on an individual colony and a small amount of trypsin is added.
+In an early growth stage, when colonies consist of only a few cells, sterile polystyrene rings (cloning rings), dipped in fat, are placed on an individual settlement, and a small amount of trypsin is added.

-Cloned cells are harvested from inside the ring and transferred to a new vessel for further growth.
+Cloned cells are harvested inside the ring and transferred to a new vessel for further growth.